AkaashMukherjee/GCcodefestMtl_FoodTraceability/README.md

 ## The reputation system

 At this point in the project, the problem of establishing the reputation score has not been thought through completly.
-We are exploring diffenrent possibilities.
+We are exploring different possibilities.
 Reputation score could be established in an automated manner based on participation in the system, the velocity of your tokens, your amount of stake, etc. It can also be established with an other voting mechanism.
 But this still has to be determined.

+# Bounding curves

+More to come on this ...

+# A tokenized ecosystem

+The proposed FSIS is a tokenized ecosystem in the sense that every actor adds some value to the network by its contribution while at the same time getting something valuable for themselves.
+This win-win situation creates a virtuous feedback loop that increases the value of the token itself.
+The following table shows a list of the actors and their contribution and interest inthe system.

+Actors | Value they put in the system | Value they get from the system Food industry compagnies | Food security and traceability related Data | Tokens for sharing and evaluating Trusted 3rd party (audit firms)| Enforce the reputation system | Tokens for evaluating IT services | Useful services to the members  | Clients and data to work with Government of Canada | Initial financial value to the system through token by-back programs | Data to work with to fulfill their mission of protecting the public.